Level 5 Smooth Finish Drywall Installation and Taping for a 6000 Square Foot Home in Calabasas, CA

 Level 2:

-In addition to taping and mudding, Level 2 involves applying a coat of joint compound over the fasteners and accessories.
-The finish is suitable for areas where the surface will be covered with heavy texture or where a more finished surface is not required.
+Aside from taping and mudding, Level 2 also includes the application of a layer of joint compound over the fasteners and accessories.
+This level of finish is appropriate for surfaces that will be textured heavily or where a more refined finish is unnecessary.

 Level 3:

-Level 3 is a more refined finish, suitable for areas where the walls will receive a light to medium texture or where the surface will be painted.
-It involves an additional coat of joint compound over the tape and fasteners, and the surface is relatively smooth.
+Level 3 is a smoother finish, ideal for spaces where the walls will have a light to medium texture or will be painted.
+This level requires an extra layer of joint compound applied over the tape and fasteners, resulting in a relatively even surface.

 Level 4: